A Sensitivity Analysis of the Robert Lichello Automatic Investment Management (AIM) System

 The table titled Back-Test Results presents the outcomes of all 54 back-tests.
 We used regression analysis to determine which of the three input variable have the most significant effect on rate of return and the results are:

-Type of ETF - Most Significant
+- Type of ETF: Most Significant

-% initial equity investment - Significant
+- % initial equity investment: Significant

-Frequency of Assessment - insignificant
+- Frequency of Assessment: insignificant

 In fact, the two significant variables, type of ETF and % initial equity investment account for 94% of the variation that we see in the rate of return (for the statistically minded the adjusted r-square value is 0.937)

 Note that a significant cash shortfall was observed when investing in SPY and XLU which occurred at every level of assessment frequencies and with initial equity investments as low as 50%.
-However, there was no cash shortfalls when investing in XLE regardless of assessment frequency or % initial equity investment.
+However, there were no cash shortfalls when investing in XLE regardless of assessment frequency or % initial equity investment.

-To understand why there was no cash shortfall when investing in the XLE we need to deconstruct the bull market from mid 2002 to the peak of that bull run at the end of 2007.
+To understand why there was no cash shortfall when investing in the XLE we need to deconstruct the bull market from mid-2002 to the peak of that bull run at the end of 2007.
 From 7/23/2002 to 12/26/2007 XLE price ranged from $19.80 to $80.55 a 306.8% increase.
 AIM would issue multiple sell signals during that ascent, building cash reserves for buying opportunities during the inevitable market decline that followed.
 The SPY and XLU experienced a similar bull run from late 2002 to late 2007, but the increase was not as dramatic.
 XLU grew 191.4% and SPY grew 100.4%.
 So, because XLE is a higher beta stock, it resulted in a higher rate of price increase, allowing AIM to capture more profits.
-This resulted in sufficient cash in the coffers to take advantage of multiple buy signals during the steep market decline from late 2008 to mid 2009.
+This resulted in sufficient cash in the coffers to take advantage of multiple buy signals during the steep market decline from late 2008 to mid-2009.

 We also see that the number of trades increase as the assessment frequency increases, and as ETF beta increases.
 Intuitively that makes sense as we would expect more trading opportunities if we are checking our portfolio value more frequently or if the price of the ETF swings up/down more violently.